5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 * 500 - An error occurred.

 ### GET Data/Robot/{id}
-Get robot by id.
+Get Robot by id.

 Param:

-* id - provide the guid id for the desired robot entity to be retrieved ex.
+* id - provide the guid id for the desired Robot entity to be retrieved ex.
 1f095f82-3e19-4952-b000-886a94d3b416.

 Return:

-* 200 - Success, the specified entity.
+* 200 - Success, the specified Robot entity.
 ```json
 {
       "Id": "1f095f82-3e19-4952-b000-886a94d3b416",